-PSY 338 Research Design
+PSY 342 Research Design and Analysis

-A study of the methods of research in psychology.
-Students learn the research designs and statistical procedures encountered in psychology and gain experience in the analysis and visual inspection of data.
-Recommended: MTH 160.
+A study of the methods or research in psychology.
+Students learn typical research design and statistical procedures encountered in psychology and learn to prepare APA-style research reports.
+Learning takes place in the context of the major content areas of psychology.